 Magazines are emblazoned with ‘flat tum’ diets and exercise plans endorsed by celebrities who have nothing better to do with their time than take endless photographs of themselves.
 I suspect Kim Kardashian would wither and die like Ursula Andress in the film ‘She’ if someone took her camera off her.
-Were this to happen, however, I fear the editorial team at The Daily Mail would be in a complete quandry and would have to go back to reporting news.
+Were this to happen, however, I fear the editorial team at The Daily Mail would be in a complete quandary and would have to go back to reporting news.

-August in the world of journalism is known as ‘silly season’, although with the raft of terrible aviation tragedies and reports from the war torn quarters of the planet there is clearly no excuse at this time of year to focus on solely writing endless verbiage on the latest celeb tattoo or whether Cheryl Versini Biscuit Barrel (or whatever the new, double barrelled and doubtless temporary surname is) had her marriage ‘accidentally’ revealed to the press.
+August in the world of journalism is known as ‘silly season’, although with the raft of terrible aviation tragedies and reports from the war-torn quarters of the planet there is clearly no excuse at this time of year to focus on solely writing endless verbiage on the latest celeb tattoo or whether Cheryl Versini Biscuit Barrel (or whatever the new, double-barrelled and doubtless temporary surname is) had her marriage ‘accidentally’ revealed to the press.

 I love Halloween, Bonfire Night and Christmas – times when emotions are heightened and joyous family memories are created.
 All that darkness and gloom, punctuated by fairy lights and mulled wine.
 Lovely.

 It’s no coincidence, I think, that there are no great summer celebrations, bar possibly Summer Solstice.
 Perhaps our ancestors spent summer languishing in their caves, fanning themselves with branches and drawing pictures of themselves on the cave walls.
 If so, nothing’s changed that much, has it?

 Those are the things I hate about summer – what about you?

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.